Phoenix Marketcity (Bengaluru)

-Accidents and incidents
+History

 On 28 October 2013, the PVR multiplex along with 54 other shops in the mall were sealed for not having obtained trade licenses from the Bruhat Bangalore Mahanagara Palike, but later reopened.

+Owned channels

 On 18 May 2016, Phoenix Mall was raided along with other malls in the city, on a tip-off that they were ignoring the ban on plastic bags.
 Phoenix was one of the bigger violators and over 1000 kg of plastic bags were seized from the mall and a fine imposed.

+On 1 July 2025, Channel was in India is watch on Airtel Digital TV, Dish TV, Tata Play, Sun Direct and Videocon d2h.